each day is a | Mai Thảo

 Nguyễn Thị Phương Trâm, the blogger, poet, and translator, was born in 1971 in Phu Nhuan, Saigon, Vietnam.
 The pharmacist currently lives and works in Western Sydney, Australia.

-Do | Mai Thảo
+discerning the soil | Mai Thảo

 A poem in Vietnamese by Mai Thảo